igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 *   Coverage Track to view depth of coverage
 *   Alignment Track to view individual aligned reads
-*   Splice Junction Track which provides an alternative view of reads spanning splice junctions
+*   Splice Junction Track which provides an alternative view of RNA-seq reads spanning splice junctions (see the section on [RNA-seq data](rna_seq.md))

 By default the Alignment and Coverage tracks are initially displayed.
 This setting can be altered from the Alignments tab of the Preferences window.
 Also, showing or hiding individual tracks can be controlled with track popup menus.